 Michael Hamm is a Senior UX Designer who has worked for Oracle Corporation and Expedia, and an Adobe Illustrator expert with over 20 years of experience in the creative field.

 Piper Nilsson is a graphic/Web designer and educator.
 Piper has been working with the Web since 1997, working in various roles as a designer, programmer, and information architect, Piper blueprinted sites for such global clients as MetLife, Pepsi, ETS, and Citibank.

 View all faculty.

-You want to make sure your work towards a graphic design certificate is worth it.
+You want to make sure your work towards earning a graphic design certificate online is worth it.
 That means, you need to have a good outlook for potential jobs.
 Thankfully graphic design is a growing field with some nice opportunities.

 Facts are sourced from the Bureau of Labor Statistics Occupational Outlook Handbook.
 For more information about art and design careers and the design community visit: AIGA or The Graphic Artists Guild.

 Median Income for Graphic Designers in May 2017 was $48,700 a year, 24.4% higher than the median for all workers.

 1 in 5

 About 1 in 5 graphic designers were self-employed in 2016.